Int. No. 1271-A

 Be it enacted by the Council as follows:

 Section 1.
-Paragraph 2 of subdivision e of section 20 of the New York city charter, as added by local law number 84 for the year 2013, is amended to read as follows:
+Paragraph 2 of subdivision e of section 20 of the New York city charter, as amended by local law number 84 for the year 2013, is amended to read as follows:

 § 2.
-Subdivision e of section 3-1006 of the administrative code of the city of New York, as added by local law number 64 for the year 2017, is amended to read as follows:
+Paragraphs 6 and 7 of subdivision e of section 3-1006 of the administrative code of the city of New York, as added by local law number 64 for the year 2017, are amended, and a new paragraph 8 is added to such subdivision, to read as follows:

 6. Review proposed and final environmental justice plans, and proposed revisions thereto, and make recommendations to the interagency working group relating to such plans and proposed revisions; [and]

 § 3.
 This local law takes effect immediately.
-APM
+APM/NNB

 LS #18701